wearecollins/MMI_Interactives/Sync/README.md

 # Troubleshooting

 * The sync script does not handle nested directories.
 Make sure the _source_ directory does not contain any directories.
+* The sync service has not been tested with ssh/remote directories.
+It is expected that any remote locations will be mounted locally before this script is run.
 * The sync script uses [log4js](https://npmjs.com/package/log4js)
   - The script will normally log to rolling files in the [log/](log/) directory
   - to enable console logging add `{"type":"console"}` to the **appenders** array in [log4js_conf.json](log4js_conf.json)